 Our Chapel Program uses Think Orange curriculum to help our children learn and engage in stories from the Bible.
 Chapel lessons are reinforced throughout the classrooms guiding the children to learn about God’s love for each of them.

 We believe play is the hard work of a child and we adhere to providing them with meaningful developmentally appropriate learning experiences.
-The staff at First Presbyterian Child Development Center is committed and proud to offer these learning practices in a loving and caring Christian environment.
+The staff at First Presbyterian Early Childhood Education Center is committed and proud to offer these learning practices in a loving and caring Christian environment.